 Who is Responsible for an Accident with a Motor Vehicle?
 If the driver of the car was negligent, you could seek compensation through that person’s auto insurance.
 When the scooter driver is at fault, there may be no right to compensation.

 What if a Bicyclist is at Fault in an Electric Scooter Crash?
 This situation is similar to an accident involving a pedestrian, so the victim may not be able to obtain monetary damages.
 Homeowner’s, auto, or renter’s insurance generally do not cover these incidents.

 Do I Have Rights if the Scooter is Defective?
 There are many components in an electric scooter, and a flaw in any one of them can lead to serious accidents.
 Manufacturers are liable for defective products, so you may be able to file a claim for compensation.
 You will need an attorney’s help with pinpointing the defect and showing how it caused your injuries.

 Contact an Electric Scooter Accident Lawyer Right Away

 If you were injured in a Lime or Bird scooter accident, you may be able to recover compensation from the responsible party.
 The key is retaining experienced personal injury attorneys to determine who that would be.
 Because scooter injuries are an emerging area of law in California, there are some complicated issues at stake.
-For more information, please contact the San Francisco and Marin County lawyers at Wakeford Gelini.
+For more information, please contact the San Francisco personal injury lawyers at Wakeford Gelini.
 You can reach us by calling 415-578-3510 or going online.
 We are happy to set up a free consultation to review your case.